Man and woman having a conversation in an office setting

 Have an account at Vanguard?

-What's "diversification" and how does it help reduce risk in my investments?
+What is "diversification" in investing and how does it help reduce risks in my investments?

-While diversification can never eliminate all the risks involved with investing, it can help lower your overall risk by spreading it around.
-You can diversity your investment in these 3 ways:
+While portfolio diversification can never eliminate all the risks involved with investing, it can help lower your overall risk by spreading it around.
+You can diversify your investment in these 3 ways:

 • Across asset classes.
 Spreading your money among stocks, bonds, and short-term reserves.